Koceto1973/pirple-node-master-class-hw-04/documentation client.md

-1. View all the current menu items
+1. View all the current menu items.

 2. View all the recent orders in the system (orders placed in the last 24 hours).